youlian/youlian.github.io/_posts/2015-06-21-so-hard-to-survive.markdown

 ---
 layout: post
-title:  "So hard to survive..."
+title:  "Etiology of mental ilness."
 date:   2014-05-24 23:52:38
 categories: survival
 ---

-Etiology of mental ilness.
-I know so much about it, close and personal.
-Let me tell you my story...
+Etiology of mental ilness...
+I know quite a lot about it, knowledge born of close and
+personal experience.
+Stay with me, let me tell you my story...

 I have been looking for work for a really long time...
 Have listened to tons and tons of bullshit, tolerated ridiculous unsults so many times, absorbed the projected fears,